Villahermosa: Etymology

 In 1598, King Philip II named the city "Villa Hermosa of San Juan Bautista," and granted it use of a royal shield on its coat of arms which is still in use today.
 In the city's long history, its name changed many times.
 In 1916, governor Francisco J. Mújica decreed to eliminate the name of "San Juan Bautista," leaving only "Villahermosa."

-Villahermosa Previous Names
+Previous Names

 Throughout the city's history, Villahermosa has had many names: